chmouel/pipelines-as-code/docs/content/docs/install/installation.md

 ### Kubernetes

-Kubernetes installation is a bit more involved head over [here](/docs/install/kubernetes) for more details.
+Kubernetes users, your setup is a *tiny* bit more involved.
+But hey, don't sweat it, we've got your back!
+Jump over [here](/docs/install/kubernetes) for the full rundown and step-by-step instructions.

 ## RBAC

-Non `system:admin` users needs to be allowed explicitly to create repositories CRD in their namespace
+By default, only `system:admin` users are allowed to create those `Repository` custom resources in namespaces.
+If you want to let other users join the party, you gotta give them the thumbs up.

-To allow them you need to create a `RoleBinding` on the namespace to the `openshift-pipeline-as-code-clusterrole`.
+To do that, you create a `RoleBinding` in their namespace that points to the `openshift-pipeline-as-code-clusterrole`.

-For example assuming we want `user` being able to create repository CRD in the namespace `user-ci`, if we use the openshift `oc` cli :
+Let's say you've got a user named `user` and you want them to be able to create `Repository` resources in the `user-ci` namespace.
+If you're using the OpenShift `oc` command-line tool, here's how you do it:

 ```shell
 oc adm policy add-role-to-user openshift-pipeline-as-code-clusterrole user -n user-ci
 ```

-or through kubectl applying this YAML :
+Or, if you're more of a `kubectl` and YAML person, you can apply this:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1